“Is Pam there?”

-Regarding Auburn’s eclectic, esoteric mascot culture, we now test the talons of The War Eagle Reader’s historical expertise* on “the Auburn Tiger”—that’s how Pam Smith’s husband proudly referred to her when I called to make sure I had the right person.
-And I did.
-And though that title doesn’t accompany her name in the 1971 Glomerata, that’s what she looks like in the photo, lying on the field in front of the cheerleaders in a plush, hooded (with ears) tiger-striped jumpsuit.
+Yes, “the Auburn Tiger” — that’s how Pam Smith’s husband Larry proudly referred to her when I called to make sure I had the right person.
+And I sure did.
+The title may not accompany her name in the 1971 Glomerata, but dang if that isn’t what she looks like in the photo, lying on the field in front of the cheerleaders in a plush, hooded (with ears) tiger-striped jumpsuit.

 But what exactly did she do?
 And how did she get to start doing it?
 And wait, wait, wait—are we actually about to punk Aubie with some sort of Maury-styled historical paternity test?
 “You are NOT Auburn’s first tiger mascot…”